ExchangeUnion/docs/XU-TechnicalPaper.md

 *Mode 1* is the default and signs all orders with the XUD's private key.
 This ensures that the `XUD_ID` carried in the order's invoice is the actual ID of the XUD sending the invoice.
 We decided to place the `XUD_ID` directly in the invoice description field for a faster processing, since this avoids a payment hash vs. `XUD_ID` lookup for each incoming new order.
 This mode prevents XUD's pretending to be someone else and knowing the actual issuer of an order is important for the incentive & punishing mechanism to work.
 This mode connects to all available peers and is suitable for exchanges located in jurisdictions without a strict legal framework for digital assets.

 *Mode 2* is optional and additionally to everything *Mode 1* does, XUD encrypts orders with the public key of each white-listed peer.
 This mode is more resource intensive and requires maintaining a white-list of peers.
 It is suitable for exchanges located in jurisdictions with a strict legal framework and ensures that order information can only be received and viewed by white-listed trading partners, e.g. other licensed exchanges.
+It is not part of the PoC.

 3.5.
 Visualization: Architecture
 -----------------------------------------------------